 - 250 g sponge cake or store-bought cake (crumbled)

-- 2 tbsp sweetened condensed milk (adjust for stickiness)
+– Signature lamington coating and flavor. - 2 tbsp sweetened condensed milk

-- 100 g dark chocolate (melted, optional drizzle)
+– Helps bind mixture and adds creaminess. - 100 g dark chocolate (melted, optional)

 Prepare the base – First in a mixing bowl, crumble the sponge cake and make fine crumbs.